phcode-dev/phoenix/src/assets/default-project/en/Newly_added_features.md

 > Note: This feature is currently disabled on Linux due to UI issues in some
 > Linux distributions.
 To enable it, select menu
 > `Debug -> Experimental Features -> Drag And Drop Files.`

+>  This feature is not available in the browser version @ phcode.dev

 ![drag and drop](https://github.com/phcode-dev/phoenix/assets/5336369/ddd96ff7-bc99-46a6-a62d-6f6f5b78438b)